 4. Add wine and bring to a boil; stir to blend flavors.
 Cover tightly and cook over low heat 20 minutes, turning chicken once in the cooking juices.
 (Chicken can wait in the skillet with onions, partially covered, for 30 minutes before serving.)

 5. 15 minutes before serving, preheat broiler.
 Remove cooked chicken quarters and arrange them skin side up in a shallow flameproof baking dish; set aside.

 6. Meanwhile, slowly boil down onions and cooking liquid in skillet until thick but still saucelike.
 Adjust seasoning.
 Run chicken quarters under the broiler for 2 to 3 minutes to reheat and crisp the skin; pour onion sauce over and glaze for 30 seconds.
 Decorate with fresh chopped herbs and serve at once.
 Serves 4.

 Poulet aux Oignons de Trébous is comforting, satisfying, homey and, perhaps for many, wonderfully familiar.
 It is unlikely that you will find this dish in a restaurant.
 But countless variations on this theme—a chicken braise—can be found at Sunday night dinners across the country.
-My own mother-in-law made a similar dish that the family calls Grandma’s Chicken: section a chicken, dust with seasoned flour, brown in butter, add vermouth and fresh herbs, and slowly cook.
-No French prosciutto or onions (an inevitable difference between dishes from Nashotah, Wisconsin and the Landes département of Southern France), but the spirit is the same.
+My own mother-in-law made a similar dish (here) that the family calls Grandma’s Chicken: Section a chicken, dust with seasoned flour, brown in butter, add vermouth and fresh herbs, and slowly cook.
+No French prosciutto or onions—an inevitable difference between dishes from Nashotah, Wisconsin and the Landes département of Southern France—but the same spirit.
 Wolfert has done a great service by memorializing a classic French Mother’s dish for all to enjoy for years to come.